Cosmian/cosmian_ai_backend/app/README.md

 - Method: **DELETE**
 - Request:
   - Body:
-    `database` - database to remove reference from `reference` - reference to delete
+    `db` - database to remove reference from `reference` - reference to delete
 - Example:
   ```